brooklynrail/brooklynrail-platform/content/events/2020/12/curatorial-activism-part-2.md

       - url: https://www.mimosahouse.co.uk
         text: Mimosa House
   - event_bio: >
-      Catherine de Zegher is a Member of the Royal Academy of Belgium for Science and the Arts and was the Director of the Museum of Fine Arts, Gent (Belgium).
+      A Member of the Royal Academy of Belgium for Science and the Arts and was the Director of the Museum of Fine Arts, Gent (Belgium).
 In 2012, she was the Artistic Director of the 18th Biennale of Sydney, Australia, and in 2013 of the 5th Moscow Biennale, Russia.
 She